Humanoid Locomotion and Manipulation: Current Progress and Challenges in Control, Planning, and Learning: Background

-\textit{Bipedal Navigation:} Proficiency in bipedal locomotion has naturally progressed to advancing humanoid robots' ability to effectively navigate complex environments, including indoor and outdoor areas with uneven terrain and dynamic obstacles.
+Proficiency in bipedal locomotion has naturally progressed to humanoid robots' ability to effectively navigate complex environments, including indoor and outdoor areas with uneven terrain and dynamic obstacles.
 A navigation stack often incorporates a hierarchical structure: a global path planner and a local step planner.
 The global path planner~\cite{huang_cassie_navigation,muenprasitivej2024bipedal,mccrory2023bipedal,li2023autonomous, cheng2024navila} is typically responsible for understanding the overall navigation task and generating a path that avoids obstacles and reaches the target location.
 On the other hand, local step planners, \emph{e.g.,}~\cite{Acosta_Cassie, duan2023learning, griffin2019astar} focus on determining the precise foot placements that adhere to the bipedal dynamics within the immediate surroundings of the robot while also tracking the global path.

-From the aforementioned navigation stack, bipedal navigation capabilities have progressed from static obstacle avoidance on flat terrain~\cite{peng2023safe} to more challenging scenarios, including locomotion through height-constrained space~\cite{li2023autonomous, Zhao_CDC2016}, avoiding dynamic obstacles in a constrained environment~\cite{shamsah2023TRO}, navigating dynamic social environments~\cite{shamsah2024socially}, and traversing rough terrains~\cite{huang_cassie_navigation,mccrory2023bipedal, gibson2022terrain, muenprasitivej2024bipedal, global_step_planner_TMECH, shamsah2024terrain_predictivecontrol}.
+From the aforementioned navigation stack, bipedal navigation capabilities have progressed from static obstacle avoidance on flat terrain~\cite{peng2023safe} to more challenging scenarios, including locomotion through height-constrained space~\cite{li2023autonomous, Zhao_CDC2016}, avoiding dynamic obstacles in a constrained environment~\cite{shamsah2023TRO}, navigating dynamic social environments using reachable sets~\cite{shamsah2024socially}, or deep RL that incorporates the perceived pedestrian emotions into the navigation plan~\cite{zhu2025emobipednav}, and traversing rough terrains~\cite{huang_cassie_navigation,mccrory2023bipedal, gibson2022terrain, muenprasitivej2024bipedal, global_step_planner_TMECH, shamsah2024terrain_predictivecontrol}.
 A persistent challenge for these methods is that they are tailored to specific use case scenarios and lack the versatility to handle a wide range of different situations.